[Much of my site will be useless to you if you've got the images turned off!]

 The desirability of reducing these posts had suggested itself strongly to Lee during the early stages of the advance into Maryland, even when it seemed probable that both would be evacuated as soon as McClellan knew that the Army of Northern Virginia was in Maryland.
 Longstreet, however, had argued so warmly against a division of force that Lee had determined to wait and see if the Federals would not voluntarily abandon the towns.45 Now there seemed no alternative to sending a force to take them.
 Nor did the risk seem greater, in dealing with a deliberate opponent like McClellan, than the risk that the weaker army always must take to win advantage.
 By every test of known temperament and previous behavior, McClellan would organize thoroughly before advancing at all, and then would move so slowly and cautiously that the troublesome posts could be taken p360 and the detached forces returned to the army at Boonsboro or at Hagerstown before a battle had to be fought, if, indeed, one could not be avoided altogether.
 Once the army was reunited and its line of communications clear, dazzling possibilities of manoeuvre would open.
 The Baltimore and Ohio Railroad could be held or destroyed, and the army could move from Hagerstown to Harrisburg, a distance of only seventy-one miles.
 West of Harrisburg, the Susquehanna bridge of the Pennsylvania Railroad could be broken.
 Then the East would be cut off from the West, except for the slow and circuitous route by the Great Lakes.
 Lee would be left free to deal with McClellan, assured that no reinforcements could reach his adversary from the West.
 A march on Philadelphia, Baltimore, or Washington would be practicable, p361 and the war might be won.
 Such an opportunity justified the danger incident to dividing the army.46

 Harpers Ferry, as already noted,49 is one of the most vulnerable of positions.
 Lying on the west bank of the Shenandoah, at the junction of that stream with the Potomac, it is in a flat dominated from three directions.
 In rear of the town stand the Bolivar Heights.
 Eastward, across the Shenandoah, rise the Loudoun Heights.
 From the northward, on the other side of the Potomac, the lofty Maryland Heights look down.
 From any one of these positions artillery could rake the town and make it untenable.
 But if the garrison was to be captured along with the place the task was not easy.
 An enemy attacked from the Virginia side could escape across the Potomac bridge.
 Assailed from the Maryland side and from Bolivar Heights, a vigilant commander could slip a short distance up the Shenandoah from Harpers Ferry to fords which offered a retreat to the Loudoun Heights.
 Lee reasoned that the garrison should be taken along with the post, and to effect this he had to close all the exits by organizing three columns to converge simultaneously — one on Loudoun Heights, one on Maryland Heights, and one from the rear of Harpers Ferry on Bolivar Heights.
 The last of these three columns could readily force the Federal troops at Martinsburg p362 to retreat to the ferry.
-For the occupation of Loudoun Heights, Lee chose the small but fresh division of Brigadier General John G. Walker, who had come from Richmond with Indicates a West Point graduate and gives his Class.D.
+For the occupation of Loudoun Heights, Lee chose the small but fresh division of Brigadier General John G. Walker, who had come from Richmond with Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.D.
 H. Hill.
-To seize Maryland Heights from the north, a troublesome advance through a very difficult country, he selected Indicates a West Point graduate and gives his Class.McLaws's and R. H. Anderson's divisions of Longstreet's command.
+To seize Maryland Heights from the north, a troublesome advance through a very difficult country, he selected Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.McLaws's and R. H. Anderson's divisions of Longstreet's command.
 And for the most serious part of the work, cutting off the retreat of the garrison from in rear of Harpers Ferry, so that it would surrender to McLaws, Lee designated the whole of Jackson's "left wing of the army."
 As he moved forward, Jackson could tear up the Baltimore and Ohio Railroad.
 Each of these forces was carefully proportioned to the nature and magnitude of the task assigned it.

 Walker's line of advance would carry him close by the mouth of the Monocacy River, which the Chesapeake and Ohio Canal crossed.
 This aqueduct of the canal could be demolished en route so as to destroy that line of communication with the west.
 That Walker might know precisely what was expected of him, Lee summoned him to headquarters, went over the plan in detail, with a map before them, and then told him of his intention to march from Hagerstown to Harrisburg.